-An important element of the biohazardous waste cleanup process is the safe transportation of those potentially dangerous materials from the location of the remediation to the destination where the waste will be treated or disposed.
+An important element of the biohazardous waste cleanup process is the safe transportation of those potentially dangerous materials from the location of the remediation to the destination where the waste will be treated or disposed of.
 In the state of California, there are a set of laws, and associated regulations, that govern the manner in which biohazardous waste is to be transported.
-The laws dictate how application is made for registration, how ongoing or recurring inspections of a transporter are to be made, and what reporting requirements a transporter must satisfy.
+The laws dictate how the application is made for registration, how ongoing or recurring inspections of a transporter are to be made, and what reporting requirements a transporter must satisfy.

-What is a Transporter of Biohazardous Waste?
+What Is a Transporter of Biohazardous Waste?

 The laws of the state of California define a transporter of biohazardous waste as a person or business engaged in the offsite movement of biohazardous waste.
 The transport can occur by roadway, rail, water, or air.